dquadros/RPTerm/README.md

 Hardware configuration is at the hwconfig.h file.
 The hardware directory has details for a few boards.

-Hardware was slightly change in version 0.7 to include SD Card support:
+Hardware was slightly changed in version 0.7 to include SD Card support:

 * Composite Sync was moved from GP8 to GPIO27
 * LED was moved from GP11 to GPIO28.